Wintellect/MSLearn/includes/11-summary.md

-creating, cloning, and exploring repositories; tracking changes; recovering from mistakes; collaborating with other developers; creating, merging, and rebasing branches; resolving merge conflicts, and some of the uses of hooks and tag.
+creating, cloning, and exploring repositories; tracking changes; recovering from mistakes; collaborating with other developers; creating, merging, and rebasing branches; resolving merge conflicts, and some of the uses of hooks and tags.
 You also learned the basics of Git's terminology, how to read Git's documentation from the command line, and a few other useful commands.

 At this point you know enough about Git to perform everyday tasks, get